Sydney William Herbert Pierrepont, 3rd Earl Manvers1

 Consanguinity Index=0.0%

-Lady Mary Butler was born circa 1682.
-She was the daughter of James Butler, 2nd Duke of Ormonde and Lady Mary Somerset.1 She married John Ashburnham, 1st Earl of Ashburnham, son of John Ashburnham, 1st Baron Ashburnham and Bridget Vaughan, on 21 October 1710.1 She died on 2 January 1712/13, in childbirth, without issue.1 She was buried at Ashburnham, Sussex, England.1
+Lady Mary Butler was the daughter of James Butler, 2nd Duke of Ormonde and Lady Mary Somerset.1 She married John Ashburnham, 1st Earl of Ashburnham, son of John Ashburnham, 1st Baron Ashburnham and Bridget Vaughan, on 21 October 1710.1 She died on 2 January 1712/13, in childbirth, without issue.1 She was buried at Ashburnham, Sussex, EnglandG.1

 Swift wrote "she was my greatest favourtie, and I am in excessive concern for her death, I hardly knew a more valuable person on all accounts."2